Women's Gymnastics:

 Women’s Gymnastics has a proven athlete economy, but lacks a pro-level ecosystem

-Women’s gymnastics is the most watched Olympic sport in the world and one of the fastest-growing NCAA television properties in the U.S. However, just as athletes reach peak visibility, performance, and NIL earning power, careers are effectively cut short because no professional pathway exists beyond college or Olympic cycles.
+Women’s gymnastics is the most watched Olympic sport in the world and one of the GIGA Original Perspective 2026fastest-growing NCAA television properties in the U.S. However, just as athletes reach peak visibility, performance, and NIL earning power, careers are effectively cut short because no professional pathway exists beyond college or Olympic cycles.

-Despite record Olympic audiences, historic NCAA viewership growth, and outsized NIL impact, the sport's top gymnasts face a structural dead end: no prize-money circuit, pro teams, or other means to earn revenue on the field of play after college or outside the Olympics.
+Despite record Olympic audiences, historic NCAA viewership growth, and outsized NIL impact, the sport's top gymnasts face a structural dead end: no prize-money circuit, pro teams, or other means to earn revenue GIGA Original Perspective 2026on the field of play after college or outside the Olympics.
 Consequently, globally recognizable stars are prematurely pushed out of the sport at the height of their competitive and commercial power.

 Our analysis highlights the untapped revenue, unrealized earning power, and commercial opportunity that is already supported by proven demand.